dkmb/userlogin/README.md

 # Simple User Login System

 ---
 > A step by step recording of the creation of a simple user login system.
+This is not considered a tutorial for people new to Ruby on Rails.
+In fact, it isn't much of a tutorial at all.
+It might be considered a guide for Rails developers that are just starting out.
+As someone that is new to Rails, I thought it would be helpful to document the creation of an app.
+I chose this sample login app because I need a login system for a closed source project I am working on.

 _* indicates that there is an associate code example_